hillc255/Patapclone/README.md

  The website in this section contains flashing colors.

 Try it out!
-Go to the website and strike keys on the keypad to see the animated circles and hear sounds: </br>
+Go to the website and strike keys on the keypad to see the animated, colorful circles and hear sounds: </br>
 https://hillc255.github.io/Patapclone/

 ## Animated Gif